 Dr. Goff has been interviewed about his research on the World Cup ball by numerous news and sports outlets including Soccer.com, WPOV in Washington D.C., and on All Things Considered with Melissa Block on NPR.

 Additionally, more than 100 media outlets picked up a story published by Reuters news after Dr. Goff wrote a piece on the Brazuca for Live Mint, a newspaper in New Delhi, India (affiliated with The Wall Street Journal).
-You can sample this story in different outlets here and here.

 The Brazuca is the 12th official World Cup ball designed by Adidas and features six propeller-shaped polyurethane patches that are thermally-bonded together.
 It has been called the most high-tech soccer ball ever made.